Haley is a professional nerd who is paid to break stuff. Her spare time is filled with video games—mostly RPG and FPS.

 Another issue that Fortnite has with weapons is how overpowered shotguns are, and they continue to add more shotguns with the updates, instead of more unique weapons.

-While specific weapons will be better suited for specific environments or types of contact, Fortnite really has two options: either a shotgun or a sniper rifle.
+While specific weapons will be better suited for specific environments or types of contact, Fortnite really has two options: a shotgun or a sniper rifle.

 Assault rifles, pistols, handguns, crossbows, etc. are only useful if you've run out of ammo for your other weapons.